iMessage Not Working On iOS 14/iOS 15/iOS 16? Fix Now!

-As I read this query about text/iMessage on iOS 14, I realized that so many other iPhone users also encounter similar issues.
-To be honest, whenever we update our iPhone to a new iOS version, it can cause issues like this.
-Even if you have a stable network connection, chances are that iMessage might not work on iOS 14.
+As I read this query about text/iMessage on iOS 14/iOS 16, I realized that so many other iPhone users also encounter similar issues.
+Whenever we update our iPhone to a new iOS version, it can cause issues like this.
+Even if you have a stable network connection, the chances are that iMessage might not work on iOS 14.
 Don’t worry – in this guide, I will help you fix iMessage on iOS 14 with some smart solutions.

-Part 1: Common Reasons for iMessage on iOS 14 not Working
+Common Reasons for iMessage on iOS 14/iOS 16 not Working

 Before I discuss different ways to fix iMessage not working on iOS 14, let’s consider some of its common triggers.
-Ideally, there could be one of the following reasons for not being able to send iMessage on iOS 14.
+Ideally, there could be one of the following reasons for not sending iMessage on iOS 14/iOS 16.

 - Your device might not be connected to a stable network or WiFi